meso-network/meso-js/packages/meso-js/README.md

     // A callback to handle events throughout the integration lifecycle onEvent({ kind, payload }: MesoEvent) {
       switch (kind) {
+        // The iframe/window is ready
+        case EventKind.READY:
+          break;

         // The transfer has been approved and will go through, however funds have not yet moved. case EventKind.TRANSFER_APPROVED:
         // The transfer has been finalized and the assets have been transferred. case EventKind.TRANSFER_COMPLETE:
           console.log(payload.transfer);